g-plane/rize/docs/en/page.md

 The [`switchPage`](https://rize.js.org/api/classes/_index_.rize.html#switchpage) receive one argument and it can be a string or a number.

 When it is a string, it means `name`.
-It is the name of the page you want to close.
+It is the name of the page you want to switch to.

-When it is a number, it will find the page by index in the internal array of pages and close it.
+When it is a number, it will find the page by index in the internal array of pages and switch to it.

 ```javascript
 rize.switchPage(0)